Who we are

 In Pillars of Health, the Athena Institute provides support in evidence-building, capacity-building and knowledge translation to inform advocacy on health workforce mobility in Europe.
 Specifically, the Athena Institute works towards the integration of gender and intersectionality in evidence-building and capacity-building activities.
 By doing so, the Athena Institute aims to raise awareness on gender issues that contribute to inequity in the health workforce, cross-border collaboration and in health workforce policies and programs, particularly related to migration.

-Wemos advocates the right to health for all; access to health services and protection against threats to health.
+Wemos is an independent civil society organisation that advocates structural change to realise global health justice.
+Through analysis of Dutch, European and global policies that affect health, we identify issues and propose relevant changes.
+We hold the Dutch government, the EU and multilateral organisations accountable for their responsibility to respect, protect and fulfil the right to health.
 With over 40 years of experience, we have acquired an international reputation for our rights-based and systemic approach to health.
 We create spaces for dialogue and discussion around global health, addressing underlying power imbalances and bringing in the perspective of those whose voices are not always heard in the global arena.
-As an independent civil society organisation, we seek to improve public health worldwide, through evidence-building, coalition-building and advocacy activities.
+We seek to improve public health worldwide, through evidence-building, coalition-building and advocacy activities.
 We work with (inter)national networks of civil society organisations to reinforce joint messages.